We stand with Ukraine

 Animals wild and domestic – while on the property you might see: birds, iguanas, geckos, rarely frogs, bats, insects, palm cockroaches, and our pets.
 You definitely will see bats, bats are wonderful, they eat bugs and mosquitoes, please, don’t be scared .Around the property in the village, you will see: dogs, cats, chickens, horses, donkeys, pigs, goats etc. To see more wild animals, you need to go a little further from the village on the jungle trails.

-Health – a small local clinic and a pharmacy are around the corner, the nearest hospital is 20 mins drive.
+Health – a small local clinic and a pharmacy are 10 mins drive, nearest hospital is 20 mins drive.
 If you need to see a doctor, one of us will accompany, translate if needed and be there for you every step of the way.
 We find Mexican medical system to be inexpensive and of the best quality.

-Money – there is NO bank and NO ATM in the village, please, get pesos at the ATM in the airport.
+Money – there is NO bank and NO ATM in the village, please, get pesos at the ATM in the airport right after you land, get whatever your minimum withdrawal limit, it will be between 6000 to 15000 pesos.
+Please, remember NOT to leave your ATM card in the machine!

 Local stores and restaurants in Barra de Potosí rarely accept dollars, no one in Barra de Potosi accepts credit cards for food or services, it’s a rural cash based community.